The Multi-Regge Limit from the Wilson Loop OPE: OPE Expansion to Two Loops

 \subsubsection{Higher-Loop Remainder Function}

-Here we describe the procedure to compute the higher terms in the $g^2$-expansion of the 1-gluon contribution to the remainder function in terms of multiple polylogarithms, which mostly follows~\cite{Papathanasiou:2013uoa} and~\cite{Drummond:2015jea}.
-The idea is exactly the same as we applied in the previous \secref{sec:1loopRem}: First we need to extract the desired loop contribution from the integral~\eqref{eq:hint}, then we apply the residue theorem to convert the integrals into sums over poles.
+Here we describe the procedure to compute higher terms in the $g^2$-expansion of the one-gluon contribution to the remainder function in terms of multiple polylogarithms, which mostly follows~\cite{Papathanasiou:2013uoa} and~\cite{Drummond:2015jea}.
+The idea is exactly the same as in the previous \secref{sec:1loopRem}: First we need to extract the desired loop contribution from the integral~\eqref{eq:hint}, then we apply the residue theorem to convert integrals into sums over poles.
 These sums can finally be expressed in terms of multiple polylogarithms.

 When expanded to higher loops, the schematic structure of the integrand in eq.~\eqref{eq:hint} becomes: